NIAEFEUP/nijobs-fe/BOILERPLATE.md

 ```
 > From `/src/reducers/dogReducer.js`

+One important thing to retain, is that the state changing functions must be pure, meaning that they don't actually mutate the state, but rather create a new object, hence the use of the spread operator `...state`, to clone the previous version of the state.

+This is one of the three main principles of Redux (https://redux.js.org/introduction/three-principles)

+As you can see, each action type has an associated arrow function that receives the current state, and an action, working like a switch case of action types.
+Each action will have a single effect on the state, defined in its reducer.

+It's also important to remember that, while the example has PENDING, REJECTED AND FULFILLED variations, it is due to the fact that this comes from an async action.
+For simpler actions, one can simply define the reducer like it is done with the `RESET_RANDOM_DOG` which simply resets the state, not doing any `fetch`:

 There's a known "bug" where links would break if the component was connected to the redux store (i.e. the page would not change when clicking the link, because the `shouldComponentUpdate()`  method is overrided when using `connect()` to get redux state updates that trigger re-renders.
 To overcome this, one must encapsulate the `connect()` with `withRouter()` like done in `/src/components/HomePage/TopButtonBar.js`)